What is Tarot?

 Does the Tarot work?

 The answer to this question depends on what you expect the Tarot to be or do.
 Certainly, a good Tarot reading, thoughtfully considered, can be helpful in working through problems and weighing up decisions.
-The psychiatrist Carl Gustav Jung recognized the value of the cards, and they can help with self-exploration and assist in the task of becoming an integrated, balanced whole.
+The psychiatrist Carl Gustav Jung recognised the value of the cards, and they can help with self-exploration and assist in the task of becoming an integrated, balanced whole.
 Some of the ideas of Jung as they relate to the Tarot are introduced in Jung and the Tarot.

 Many people, though, use the Tarot to try to glimpse the future.
 The idea that, through some unknown mechanism, the fall of the cards foreshadows events to come is held by many.
 Those who have worked with the Tarot over a period of time often vouch for the fact that the cards do seem, subjectively at least, to be uncannily accurate about future events.
 Equally there are those who argue that such ideas are mistaken, that correct predictions happen only by chance and those that do not come to pass are conveniently forgotten.
 For all the claims of self-proclaimed "psychics", there is no objective evidence that the cards can reveal anything meaningful about the future, but whatever the truth of the matter, there is no doubt that the Tarot can be an invaluable tool for self-discovery in intelligent hands.
 A more detailed discussion of some of the issues surrounding the predictive powers of the Tarot is given in The Tarot and Divination.